Dr. Barbara Sturm Darker Skin Tones Face Cream Rich

 Grape seed has also been found to help absorb UV rays.
 Grape seed extract should not replace your sunscreen.

-Learn more about Vitis Vinifera Seed ExtractCarbomer is a polymer of acrylic acid.
-Its main role is to create a gel consistency.
+Learn more about Vitis Vinifera Seed ExtractCarbomer is a high-molecular weight polymer of acrylic acid.
+It is used to form gels and thicken formulas.

 A high amount of carbomer can cause pilling or balling up of products.
 Don't worry, most products contain 1% or less of carbomer.